-Cisco has developed an extensive catalog of wireless LAN devices and software tools engineered to provide anywhere, anytime access to information and resources and to promote teamwork among workers, partners, suppliers, and clients.
-Cisco's wireless offerings include the Small Business, Aironet and Meraki lines of access points (APs), plus Cisco's Wireless LAN Controller modules and standalone devices.
-Progent's certified wireless experts can enable businesses of all sizes to deploy Cisco wireless technology to support the new paradigm of BYOD computing by converging their tethered and untethered environments to benefit from easy configuration, consistent and fast throughput, centralized management, enterprise-wide policy, fault tolerance, and across-the-board security.
+Cisco has developed an extensive catalog of wireless networking devices and software tools designed to enable continual access to information and resources and to facilitate collaboration among employees, associates, vendors, and clients.
+Cisco's wireless product families include Cisco's Small Business, Aironet and Meraki series of access points (APs), as well as Cisco's Wireless LAN Controller plug-ins and standalone devices.
+Progent's certified wireless consultants can help businesses of any size to deploy Cisco wireless solutions to support the new paradigm of Bring-Your-Own-Device computing by converging their tethered and untethered networks to benefit from simplified deployment, consistently high throughput, centralized management, uniform policy, high availability (HA), and across-the-board security.

-Cisco Converged Solution for Bring-Your-Own-Device and Wired/Wireless Networking
+Cisco Converged Security Technology for Bring-Your-Own-Device (BYOD) and Wired/Wireless Networking

-Cisco's Unified Wireless architecture can expand to as many as 18,000 access points with full Layer 3 mobility across local or offsite venues such as enterprise headquarters, university lecture halls, branch offices, and home offices.
-Cisco's 802.11x access points and controllers are components of Cisco's Unified Wireless Network and are designed to support the same degree of protection, performance, and manageability for WLANs that businesses demand in their wired networks.
-This architecture includes built-in mobile services like IP voice, HD video, and safe guest access.
-Cisco's Unified Wireless Network architecture enables organizations to build wireless ecosystems that improve the way they do business and enhance output through a dynamic and collaborative workforce.
+Cisco's Unified Wireless Network solution can scale to up to 18,000 access points with Layer 3 mobility at central or remote venues such as enterprise headquarters, college lecture halls, branch offices, and telecommuter homes.
+Cisco's 802.11x wireless access points and wireless controllers are components of Cisco's Unified Wireless Network and are designed to support the same degree of security, throughput, and manageability for wireless LANs that companies expect in their wired networks.
+This technology incorporates integrated mobile services like VoIP, IP video, and secure guest connectivity.
+Cisco's Unified Wireless Network technology allows organizations to create Wi-Fi ecosystems that streamline the way they do business and enhance output via a mobile and connected employee base.

-Progent's Cisco CCIE network infrastructure consultants can provide online or on-premises expertise to help your organization to design, deploy, manage, expand, and troubleshoot converged wired and wireless network infrastructure of all sizes and for any environment.
-Also, Progent offers value-priced remote and on-premises wireless site surveys to assist you to plan and install a wireless LAN with customized access point clustering optimized for your specific work area layout, building characteristics, and intended application.
+Progent's Cisco CCIE network infrastructure consulting services can provide remote or onsite expertise to help your organization to design, deploy, manage, upgrade, and repair converged wired and wireless network infrastructure of all sizes and for any venue.
+Also, Progent offers affordable online and on-premises wireless site surveys to help you to design and deploy a Wi-Fi network with customized wireless access point clustering optimized for your specific work area layout, building characteristics, and application workloads.

 Small Business, Aironet and Meraki Access Points (APs)